sandstorm/filament-keycloak-admin/README.md

 $this->app->bind(KeycloakAdminHttpHandlerStackCustomizer::class, MyHandlerStackCustomizer::class);
 ```

+The plugin builds a separate Guzzle client per concern — one for the token endpoint
+(`KeycloakHttpClientName::KEYCLOAK_TOKEN_PROVIDER`) and one for the Admin REST API itself
+(`KeycloakHttpClientName::KEYCLOAK_TRANSPORT`) — and each is built lazily, the first time something
-When bound, the plugin resolves it and passes the client's real handler stack through
+actually needs it, not eagerly at boot.
+So when bound, the plugin resolves the customizer and passes each
+client's real handler stack through `customizeHandlerStack()` once per client, tagged with which one it is;
-`customizeHandlerStack()` once, while building the client — your middleware then runs on every request the
+your middleware then runs on every request that client makes.
+Switch on `$clientName` if you want to treat
+the two differently (e.g. only trace Admin API calls, not token requests).
+Keep your middleware from
-plugin makes.
-Keep your middleware from logging the `Authorization` header or any response/request body.
+logging the `Authorization` header or any response/request body.

 ## Testing